Timo-Ko/language-affect-context-timescale/README.md

-# Communication Context and Timescale Shape Affective Signal in Everyday Digital Language
+# Affective Signal in Everyday Digital Language Varies by Communication Context and Timescale

-This repository contains the analysis code for the paper **“Communication Context and Timescale Shape Affective Signal in Everyday Digital Language.”**
+This repository contains the analysis code for the paper **“Affective Signal in Everyday Digital Language Varies by Communication Context and Timescale.”**

-The project examines whether naturalistic smartphone-typed language carries affective signal for **trait**, **daily**, and **momentary** affect, and whether this signal depends on **communication context**.
-Using privacy-preserving smartphone keyboard logs, ecological momentary assessments, and survey data, the analyses compare affective signal in **private communication** and **public text entry**.
+The project examines whether naturalistic smartphone-typed language carries affective signal for trait, daily, and momentary affect, and whether this signal depends on communication context.
+Using privacy-preserving smartphone keyboard logs, ecological momentary assessments, and survey data, the analyses compare affective signal in private and public communication.

 The repository includes code for: